Home Blog Page 99

 Let’s start with valuable content.
 Before you even mention the term “SEO,” ask yourself, what do I have to offer the world, why is it unique, and why would anybody want it?
 Do you have a digital strategy covering all your digital communications channels?
 Remember that you are competing with millions of other websites.
 Theoretically, you could spend lots of time on SEO and get to that coveted first page to learn that customers don’t find your

 competitors may use against you.
-You may choose to take unique perspectives that may incite a debate or even draw criticism.
+You may take unique perspectives that may incite a debate or even draw criticism.
 Be yourself, be unique, and be interesting.
-You need to give to get.
+It would help if you gave to get.
 Provide more than a sales pitch.
 Do a cost-benefit analysis that includes the value of brand recognition.
 Remember that it takes time to see results, usually one to two months, sometimes longer.
 Your ultimate goal is to find your competitive niche and establish yourself as an authority in your area of expertise so you can influence buying patterns.
 People will remember you and come to you when the need arises.
 Concerning

 Use humor, but be careful not to offend and cross boundaries.
 Always keep your audience in mind.
-Please make sure the most important information is at the top of the page to be easily located.
-Web-users don’t read; they skim.
+Please ensure the most important information is at the top of the page to be easily located.
+Web users don’t read; they skim.
 Use headings and bulleted lists.
 Make information digestible, and avoid jargon, clichés, and colloquialisms as much as possible.
 Make sure that your navigation structure is task-oriented and user-friendly.
 Your user experience must always take people through the happy path.

 READ MORE :